 Sardines are very small fish and the easiest way to think of mercury contamination in fish is the bigger the fish, the higher the likelihood of mercury or other heavy metals.

 The way fish accumulate mercury is by eating other fish.
 Since sardines are low on the ocean totem pole and feed on plankton rather than other fish, they don’t have the high mercury levels that larger fish like tuna or swordfish are known for.
+Heavy metal accumulation is also one of the reasons why fish sticks aren’t a great food choice for dogs — among other reasons.

 They also simply don’t live long enough for any other toxins they may come in contact with to make a significant impact.